 “When I arrived in Iceland, I didn’t know anyone, except our tour guides, Holly and Mark.
 Today, I leave Iceland with 8 new friends, a bunch of great photos, and a lifetime of memories!”

 We’re changing the way people look at travel and adventure with our workshops.
-They return more courageous and confidant as well as creating lasting friendships.
+They return more courageous and confident as well as creating lasting friendships.
 They’re doing much more than they imagined they could do and are enjoying life by pushing outside of their creativity and comfort zone.

 This kind of trip not only gives you an adventure of a lifetime, and it also helps you to increase your knowledge of photography and creativity.
 Basically, it helps you step out of your comfort zone.
 How many people who live in the city or typical suburban surroundings get to experience the intense thrill of the landscape, the weather, the creative opportunities and the people of Iceland?

-Our trips are not only about photography, but also about the adventure.
+Our trips are not only about photography but also about the adventure.

 “Everyone has been so impressed with the photos I shot while I was in Iceland (including myself!), but honestly, I feel like the landscape did the “heavy lifting” for me — it’s so incredible that it’s hard to take a bad shot!
 It helped tremendously to be with people who knew exactly where to go, how to handle the “dynamic” weather conditions, and how to get the best shot.
 Mark and Holly have been to Iceland several times and work exclusively with an Icelandic guide who knows the terrain and the conditions.
-As a team they work with a high level of integrity to keep us safe and show us how to capture the best of this incredibly beautiful country.
+As a team, they work with a high level of integrity to keep us safe and show us how to capture the best of this incredibly beautiful country.
 It was an amazing trip and I want to go back!”

 At Jansen Photo Expeditions, we lead small group photography tours in Iceland with a native Icelander as our partner on the ground.
 We never travel with more than 8 clients and offer a small boutique experience on our photographic workshops to Iceland.
 We see Iceland through the eyes of a native away from the hotels and hustle of the tourist trade.
 I wouldn’t recommend seeing Iceland any other way.
 We’ve been on our own there, and it’s the experience in a small group with a native guide that makes it so special.